A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Methodology

-where $\mathbf{SCorr}_{c} \in \mathbb{R}^{N \times N}$ denotes our proposed spatial correlation information in dimension $c$, and $\psi_c$ are the trainable parameters to control the aggregation level of each attribute.
 To cover the dynamic change among sensors over time, we add a spatial dynamic weight matrix $\mathbf{S}_{w}$ to adaptively adjust the degree of correlation information as in~\cite{Guo.2021}.
 The spatial dynamic weight matrix is calculated as follows,

+Although Scorr is static based on the dataset distribution, we can make use of $\mathbf{S}_{w}$ to dynamically control the feature construction.
+To discuss the effort of dynamic and static Scorr, we present detailed experiments in \secref{sec:sta-dyn}.

 Finally, we integrate the predefined graph structure to avoid losing local information by a trainable parameter $\Omega$ as follows,